sharduul/chalk/_posts/2020-03-6-vscode-must-have-extensions.md

 ## 3. Gitlens

-Lets go to the team project again.
+Let's go to the team project again.
 To understand why and what someone did some changes to code is a lot of hassle.

 That is where gitlens comes into play.
 You must be having questions, *" why use gitlens while VS Code already has GIT capabilities built-in?"* GitLens improves the functionality of Git, which is integrated into Visual Studio code.

 It helps you identify the authorship of the code at a glance through annotations and Git code targets, navigate smoothly and explore the Git repositories, and get valuable information thanks to powerful comparison commands.

 [**Install Gitlens from VS marketplace**](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)